yubraaj11/handwritten-document-conversion/README.md

 ## **Known Issues**

 - Minor inaccuracies in detecting certain handwritten styles.
-- Overfitting on specific types of documents with complex layouts.
+- Overfitting on specific types of Devanagari words.
+IT still lacks robustness to generailze in Nepali Handwritten Texts.

 ## **High-Level Next Steps**

 - Fine-tune the model to handle additional handwritten styles.
-- Expand the system to support multi-page document conversion.
+- Expand the system to support batch inference of documents.
-- Test the system on a wider variety of documents from different sectors.

 ---